bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Streams can be very intensive and all events can not be handled by a single server of arbitrary performance.
 The system allows **scaling** the computations horizontally to handle increasing demands.
 Infrastructure scalability of the platform is handled by `Apache Mesos <http://mesos.apache.org/>`_ –  a well-known and production-ready ecosystem which represents clusters as a single supercomputer with a pool of resources.

-The platform preforms a **real-time** **processing** that means the system can handle events as soon as they are available inside the system without specific delay.
+The platform performs a **real-time** **processing** that means the system can handle events as soon as they are available inside the system without specific delay.
 The other end includes batch processing systems which organize data into batches before processing them.

 Data queues are implemented with `Apache Kafka <https://kafka.apache.org/>`_ and `T-streams <http://t-streams.com/>`_.
 Kafka is a high-performance queue engine, which performs scaling very well.
 T-streams is another open-source queue broker project which was developed as the core of SJ-Platform.
 T-streams engine is designed to provide transactional, exactly-once processing across the pipeline.